-4. Article Reviews (5 points each x = 15 points)

-Students will be asked to work in small teams on in-class/homework article reviews throughout the semester.
+4. Article Reviews (5 points each x 3 = 15 points) Students will be asked to work in small teams on in-class/homework article reviews throughout the semester.
 When you are requested to find a particular article (e.g., an experimental intervention research study, a survey research study) identify either in the margins of the article or by highlighting within the articles, the relevant parts of the study.
-For example, identify the following parts: (a) the purpose; (b) the research questions; (c) the research design, including independent and dependent variables when relevant; (d) the participants; (e) the materials: (f) the data sources, outcome measures and/or dependent variables or measures; (g) the research procedures: (h) the data analysis procedures; (i) the results; and (j) implications, if any from the study.
+For example, identify the following parts: (a) the purpose; (b) the research questions; (c) the research design, including independent and dependent variables when relevant; (d) the participants; (e) the data sources, outcome measures and/or dependent variables or measures; (f) the research procedures: (g) the data analysis procedures; (h) the results; and (i) implications, if any from the study.
 For grading, each team will turn in one annotated article in class.
 Failure to turn in an annotated article will result in a deduction of points for each team member.
-Each individual team-member will submit a one-page, single-spaced critique of the claims of the article (a-j, as appropriate) by the following class meeting.
+Each individual team-member will submit a one-page, single-spaced critique of the claims of the article (a-i, as appropriate) by the following class meeting.
+Because the first article review will occur early in the semester, the first article review will only focus on the literature review, and, thus, emphasis will be placed on items a and b for this article review only.